tspannhw/bigdata-essentials/data-structures/README.md

 - Non linear data structure (order is not important).
 - The depth of a node is the number of edges from the root to the node.
 - The height of a node is the number of edges from the node to the deepest leaf.
+- The height of leaf node is 0.

 ### Types of Trees
 - Binary Tree: Each node can have utmost two children.